The Healing Power of Movement: How Exercise Transforms Mental Health

 When we engage in movement with awareness, several fascinating changes unfold:

 3) Our attention skills improve.
-Practices that require focused attention on movement and breath strengthen our overall capacity to direct our attention - a fundamental skill for managing rumination, worry, and distraction.
+Practices that require focused attention on movement and breath strengthen our overall capacity to direct attention — a fundamental skill for managing rumination, worry, and distraction.

 However, mental health care is deeply personal, and what works best varies from person to person.
 Movement practices are best viewed as one valuable tool in a broader approach to well-being, and any treatment decisions should always be made in consultation with healthcare providers.